Banner

 In March 2010, a four year programme was launched to develop the UK Type 26 variant of the Global Combat Ship.
 The project comprises a joint BAE Systems, Ministry of Defence team, to evaluate capability, availability, exportability and support options leading to the development of a detailed specification for the ship and the design and development of its systems ready for manufacture.

-Due to arrive from 2021 onwards with a go/no go decision due in 2013, the Type 26 Frigate will be the workhorse of the future Royal Navy.
-The ships are intended to replace not just existing Type 23 Frigates but also minehunters and survey ships.
+Due to arrive from 2021 onwards the Type 26 Frigates are intended to replace not just existing Type 23 Frigates but also minehunters and survey ships.
 The vessels will be among the most versatile ever to sail under the White Ensign, serving as submarine-hunters, general duty warships, survey ships and mother ships for tomorrow’s mine warfare forces.
 Right now there’s an 80-strong team of naval and civilian engineers working on the designs in Bristol.
 By the mid-2030s the Type 26 will be the backbone and workhorses of the Royal Navy and should remain in service until the 2060s.

 Shiplist